Polkadot vs. Cosmos

 These tools are a huge advantage since they speed up the blockchain development process while also making blockchains more secure.
 Since blockchain technology is relatively new it’s quite common for developers to have mistakes in their code when they create a new network or protocol.

 We’ve seen lots of examples of insecure code in DeFi, where projects are exploited and hacked all the time.
-SDK provides code that is tested and secure so that the chance of vulnerabilities is much lower.
+SDK provides code that is tested and secure so that the chance of there being a vulnerability is much lower.
 A more in-depth explanation of the Cosmos blockchain is available on the Cosmos website.

-How Polkadot and Cosmos are Bringing Interoperability to Crypto
+How Polkadot and Cosmos blockchains are Bringing Interoperability to Crypto

 Although Polkadot and Cosmos allow developers to build on top of their platform, the larger purpose of both platforms is to bring a new level of interoperability to the blockchain ecosystem.